NBA adds Wade, Nowitzki to All-Star player pool

 Wade, who is retiring after 16 seasons, will be an All-Star for the 13th time.
 Nowitzki is heading to the All-Star Game for the 14th time, and has yet to officially say if his 21st season with the Mavericks will be the final one of his career.

+Heat coach Erik Spoelstra, who is planning a beach getaway over the All-Star break and wasn’t thinking about watching the All-Star matchup, said he might have to amend his plans and be in front of a television for the game.

+“I thought it was great,” Spoelstra said of Silver’s gesture.
+“Very cool.”

-Nowitzki was already going to have a big role in All-Star weekend, after agreeing to be an honorary coach in the Rising Stars game on Friday night and the skills competition as part of All-Star Saturday Night.
+Nowitzki was already going to have a big role in All-Star weekend, after agreeing to be an honorary coach in the Rising Stars game on Friday night and to be part of All-Star Saturday Night.
 Wade was headed to the All-Star Game for various events and was exploring some broadcast opportunities, though now he’ll be in shorts and sneakers instead of a suit for the Sunday night highlight of the weekend.

 Wade is a three-time NBA champion.
 Nowitzki led Dallas to the 2011 NBA title.